-Amsterdam is a vibrant city with lots to offer, more than you might expect.
+Amsterdam is a vibrant city with lots to offer, maybe more than you might expect.
 English is widely spoken and understood in this cosmopolitan city.
 Visitors can therefore get along well without having to speak Dutch.

 Amsterdam Dance Event (ADE)

 Amsterdam Dance Event (ADE) is the most influential and educational gathering for electronic music and its industry.
 With its conference, festival and educational breeding ground, ADE is able to create not only the biggest yearly industry moment, but also a solid foundation for future generations of electronic music professionals.
 The event attracts a total of more than 1,000 events in nearly 200 locations across its diverse programme; for five days and nights, the city of Amsterdam truly breathes electronic music.

 Every winter a new edition of Amsterdam Light Festival is organised, with artworks that are created especially for the festival.
 Additionally, in collaboration with artists, partners and various stakeholders, the festival organises special projects.
 The education project (in which hundreds of primary school students take part) and the collaboration with the Breitner Academy (in which young talent co-creates an artwork for the festival) have been part of every edition for seven years.
 Find out more about the Light Festival here.

 Stichting Museumnacht Amsterdam was founded to connect Amsterdam’s young residents to the museums in their city.
 On this night, over 50 museums open their doors after dark, not for tourists, but only for young Amsterdam culture enthusiasts.
 A varied programme with live music, workshops, and more awaits the visitors.
 Check out the date of the next Museumnacht here.